 First of all, you’ll need to assess your existing corporate culture.
 This includes, for example, how your current office is set up, how your day-to-day business gets done, and how your employees interact with each other.
 Identifying how you conduct your daily business is crucial in order to be able to filter and streamline roles, responsibilities, and tasks that can be done offsite.
 (You may find that while you wish to say goodbye to your corporate headquarters completely, doing so may not be feasible just yet.)

 Still a bit unsure as to how to determine a good baseline?
 You’re in luck!
-We’ve developed Goplaceless, to help you figure out if your business is ready to go remote, and to equip you with the processes and tools to get you there:
+We’ve developed Goplaceless, to help you define your remote vision.

 Now that you know your baseline, how do you make remote work happen?

-If you are ready to go remote, we invite you to check out Goplaceless.
-The Workplaceless team designed this comprehensive program specifically to provide company leaders with the knowledge and processes they need to assess their readiness to shift toward a remote structure, whether they’re looking to become fully distributed or to transition a few key roles.
+If you are ready to define your remote workforce plan, we invite you to check out Goplaceless.
+The Workplaceless team designed this rapid-paced program specifically to provide executives, change management, and remote enablement teams with the knowledge and decisions they need to effectively shift toward a remote structure—whether they’re looking to become fully distributed or to transition a few key roles.